starhound/Parts_Bot/README.md

 # Parts_Bot
-Refactor for Action Card bot from Service Titan form completions
+Refactor for Action Card bot from Service Titan form completions.

 This is a refactor for the python script found from my [StarService](https://github.com/starhound/StarService/blob/main/partsbot.py) repo.